 Best Time to Visit

-– Remove your shoes when entering someone’s home or religious sites.
+– Remove your shoes when entering someone’s home or a temple.

-– Hoi An: This charming ancient town is renowned for its well-preserved historic architecture and vibrant lantern-lit streets.
+– Hoi An Ancient Town: A charming town known for its well-preserved architecture and lantern-lit streets.

 Experiences of Other Travelers

 Visitors who have explored Vietnam’s museums and attractions have praised the rich history and cultural significance they offer.
 Some have mentioned: